marcoceppi/alchemistwiki/manually-adding-software-to-steam.md

 # Manually Adding Software to Steam
-This isn't as easy as you'd think, here are the basic steps, more detail required:
+TODO: This isn't as easy as you'd think, here are the basic steps, more detail required:

 - Turn off autologin in lightdm
 - Log into desktop